The estimated reading time for this post is 134 seconds

-I continue to assess and evaluate (there I go again!!!) my rights, values, professionalism, and of course ethics (which I really enjoy!?!) and am hopeful to write more on these topics and my career in the field of forensic rehabilitation counseling.
+I continually assess and evaluate (there I go again!) my rights, values, professionalism, and of course ethics (which I really enjoy!?!) and am hopeful to write more on these topics and my career in the field of forensic rehabilitation counseling.

 - I have the right to be paid for my work.

 - I have the right to be prepped in advance of my testimony.

 - I have the right to ask questions about the case.

 - I have the right to work for either side, without fear of retribution.